about us

 Gender Equality

-Involves mainly creation or promotion of similar conditions necessary for access to resources, benefits, and participation for both sexes.
+Involves mainly creation and promotion of appropriate conditions necessary for access to resources, benefits, and participation for both sexes.

 Partnership and Participation